War3Evo/FMX.Radio/README.md

+-- Note from War3Evo --
+   I worked only to get this version working for the Android Version because that is all I care about getting working.
+-- End of Note from War3Evo --

 # FMX.Radio
-Delphi XE7 Firemonkey Radio Player
-Stream data from HTTP and FTP servers (inc. Shoutcast, Icecast & Icecast2), with IDN and proxy server support and adjustable buffering
+Delphi ~~XE7~~ Tokyo 10.2 Firemonkey Radio Player Stream data from HTTP and FTP servers (inc. Shoutcast, Icecast & Icecast2), with IDN and proxy server support and adjustable buffering

 #FMX.Radio.Windows